refreshing-lemonade/shenscript/README.md

 ## Usage

+Load shenscript.lua into Bizhawk emulator in Tools > Lua Console

 To enable training mode, either edit the lua file where specified or go into a regular match and press SELECT on the pause menu.
 While in training mode you can toggle different features on and off.
  - A - Toggle hitbox display
  - B - Change stun behavior